Harvest, Haunts and Howls: a Fall Family Adventure

 Fuel up with a hearty brunch at Eatarry in Tarrytown, where the fare ranges from egg sandwiches, grain bowls and salads to s’mores pancakes with toasted marshmallows and chocolate sauce.

-Or, head back to Sunnyside—this time while the sun is out—for Home of The Legend, a kid-friendly, literature-themed grounds tour and scavenger hunt (through Nov.
-8).
-Afterwards, you can check out the Old Dutch Church and Burying Ground, made famous in Irving’s tale, then visit the author’s grave, along with the final resting spots of many other notable locals, at Sleepy Hollow Cemetery.
+Or, head back to Sunnyside—this time while the sun is out—for Legendary Tours, a kid-friendly, literature-themed grounds tour.
+Afterwards, you can check out the Old Dutch Church and Burying Ground, made famous in Washington Irving’s The Legend of Sleepy Hollow, then visit the author’s grave, along with the final resting spots of many other notable locals, at Sleepy Hollow Cemetery.

 Top off your legendary fall weekend with a trip to Tarrytown’s family-run ice cream parlor, Main Street Sweets.